DataDog/hiring-engineers/answers.md

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 **Answer:**
-add hostname tag in /etc/datadog-agent/datadog.yaml like this
+Add hostname tag in /etc/datadog-agent/datadog.yaml like this
 ![](https://github.com/wangzhizheng/hiring-engineers/blob/solutions-engineer/screenshot/%E3%82%B9%E3%82%AF%E3%83%AA%E3%83%BC%E3%83%B3%E3%82%B7%E3%83%A7%E3%83%83%E3%83%88%202019-02-22%2014.44.16.png)
 ![](https://github.com/wangzhizheng/hiring-engineers/blob/solutions-engineer/screenshot/14_59_35__02_22_2019.jpg)